Value-Based Care: Players, Challenges, Opportunities

 – Aside from the policy reform that was being discussed at the end of 2018, shifting more ACOs to more risk, more quickly, the more learning and sharing we can do, and the more quickly we can apply it across other verticals, the better.

 Let’s talk about commercial payers, aka the for-profit health insurance companies currently operating in the U.S., the top five of whom cover approximately half of the insured population.

 When value-based care models and payment strategies were evaluated by line of business (commercial, Medicare or Medicaid)… it was commercial lines, for the first time ever, not government, that were leading innovation and adoption on all fronts.

-Despite the gradual dissolution of federal mandates, these commercial lines of business have continued to invest in value-based innovation, and their returns have already shown to be significant, with a 5.6 percent reduction in unnecessary medical costs, as released in a 2018 report.
+Despite the gradual dissolution of federal mandates, these commercial lines of business have continued to invest in value-based services in healthcare, and their returns have already shown to be significant, with a 5.6 percent reduction in unnecessary medical costs, as released in a 2018 report.
 Commercial payers have also been faster to eliminate “fee-for-service” payment models, the problems of which were described above.

 Even still, commercial payers say they’d like to be able to roll out new episode-of-care programs more quickly, and better engage providers to this end, while over half are not satisfied with their current value-based analytics, automation or reporting capabilities.

 Nearly one in two Americans receives health care insurance through an employer-sponsored plan (over twice the amount of people who are Medicare or Medicaid beneficiaries).
 And, 75 percent of these employer plans are self-insured, mainly to gain some control over their spending in this area.